 |A Brief Description||Definitions||What is it?||Related Topics|

-For a visual explanation, take a look at the movie.
-To run, you will need Shockwave installed for your browser.
-It should run properly on the Vectras, but it will not run on the Sun workstations.
-Also, for better viewing, use the "full screen" on your browser.
-After you're done viewing, you must use the "back" button on your browser to return to this page.
+You might want to take a look at the movie for a more visual explanation.
+You will need Shockwave installed for your browser in order for it to run.
+It should run on the Vectras, but it will not run on the Sun workstations.
+Also, for better viewing, use the "full screen" option on your browser.
+After you're done viewing, you will need to use the "back" button on your browser to return to this page.

 Another movie you might want to look at would be the demo for a silicon atom.
 If you're still curious, you can try another website that goes more in detail: Review Chemistry